sonic-net/SONiC/doc/mgmt/Certificate_Management.md

 No new or existing SAI services are required.

-### 1.3.10 CA Mode

-Certificate Management feature will introduce a new mode called CA Mode that allows a certain switch to act as a CA for other switches.
-In this mode, the CA switch will be able to generate and sign certificates for the services on all the switches.
-In this mode, the CA will also be able to automatically rotate certificates for the switches, preventing issues with certificate expiration.
-This mode is similar to how certificates are handled by Kubernetes for each of it's nodes.
-This makes certificates management easier, since the user does not have to directly deal with generating certificates, signing requests, rotation etc.

 # 2 Functionality

-The Certificate Management Feature will implement a new YANG model sonic-crypto with these section: security-profile ca-mode, trust-store and cdp-config.
+The Certificate Management Feature will implement a new YANG model sonic-crypto with these section: security-profile, trust-store and cdp-config.
 The security-profile will be for associating certificates with applications as well as providing options for using those certificates.
-The ca-mode will be for managing the CA certificates, CSRs and configuring a CA server either locally (server mode) or remotely (client mode).
 The model will also have RPCs defined for all certificate related actions.

 A set of functions and a certificate monitor thread will be created in sysmonitor.py that will be used to monitor the certificates and configurations and raise appropriate alarms and events.